-Acclaimed novelist David Rhodes, a resident of the Driftless Region, contributes a short work of fiction to this consideration of Engelbert’s and Hüpeden’s art environments.
-In his response, Rhodes offers an account of the people and geography of the region where Engelbert and Hüpeden lived and worked.
-He reveals a culturally rich landscape that allows idiosyncrasy to thrive.
+Acclaimed novelist David Rhodes, a resident of the Driftless Region, contributed a short work of fiction to this consideration of Engelbert’s and Hüpeden’s art environments.
+In his response, Rhodes offered an account of the people and geography of the region where Engelbert and Hüpeden lived and worked.
+He revealed a culturally rich landscape that allows idiosyncrasy to thrive.

 David Rhodes is an acclaimed author of five books, including the novel Driftless (Milkweed Editions, 2008), a fictional tale set in the Driftless region.
 Rhodes knows the area intimately as a former resident of Valton, WI, where Ernest Hüpeden’s immersive mural, The Painted Forest, is located.
-In Rhodes’s response to the exhibition, he writes about the people who embraced Hüpeden and kept the legacy of the itinerant painter alive.
-DRIFTLESS: NICK ENGELBERT & ERNEST HÜPEDEN is one of fifteen exhibitions on view throughout 2017 as part of the John Michael Kohler Arts Center’s 50th-anniversary series, THE ROAD LESS TRAVELED.
+In Rhodes’s response to the exhibition, he wrote about the people who embraced Hüpeden and kept the legacy of the itinerant painter alive.
+Driftless: Nick Engelbert & Ernest Hüpeden was one of fifteen exhibitions on view throughout 2017 as part of the John Michael Kohler Arts Center’s 50th-anniversary series, The Road Less Traveled.